Horse64/old-core.horse64.org/docs/Features.md

 [diverse platforms](./Platform%20Support.md) including Linux also including ARM64 embedded, Windows, and FreeBSD (Note: WIP).
 It will likely expand to more platforms in the future.

+*Note: some of these names are trademarked.
+Names belong to their respective owners.*

 ### What it doesn't do